TextRanch

 can't attend vs unable to attend

-Both "can't attend" and "unable to attend" are correct and commonly used phrases in English.
+Both "can't attend" and "unable to attend" are correct and are commonly used English phrases.
 They both convey the same meaning of not being able to go to an event or meeting.
-The choice between them depends on personal preference or formality of the situation.
+The choice between the phrases depends on personal preference or the formality of the situation.

 This phrase is correct and commonly used in English to indicate that someone is unable to go to an event or meeting.